 In Chapter 4, Jordan tells Nick about Daisy and Gatsby’s history and gets him to help arrange their meeting, igniting Daisy and Gatsby’s affair.

 In Chapter 7, Jordan is invited to the lunch party along with Nick, Tom, Gatsby, and Daisy, when Gatsby hopes to have Daisy to confront Tom.
 The group ends up going to New York City.
 Jordan rides up with Tom and Nick in Gatsby’s yellow car.
 They stop at the Wilson’s garage, and Myrtle sees the trio and takes Jordan to be Tom’s wife.
-Later than night, she drives back with Nick and Tom, but this time in Tom’s blue coupe.
+Later that night, Jordan drives back with Nick and Tom, but this time in Tom’s blue coupe.
 They come across the scene of Myrtle’s death: she has been run over by the yellow car.

 Despite witnessing this awful scene, she seems surprised Nick doesn’t want to come into the Buchanans’ afterward for tea.
 The next day, she calls Nick at work, telling him she’s moved out of the Buchanans’ house and wants to see him, but they end up arguing over the phone and breaking up.